ioccc-src/winner/faq.md

 for consideration when the IOCCC is open.

-When the IOCCC is open for submissions, those who register to enter the IOCCC may use the [mkliocccentry tool](https://github.com/ioccc-src/mkiocccentry) to package their code into a compressed tarball that may be uploaded to the [IOCCC submit server](https://submit.ioccc.org).
+When the IOCCC is open for submissions, those who register to enter the IOCCC may use the [mkiocccentry tool](https://github.com/ioccc-src/mkiocccentry) to package their code into a compressed tarball that may be uploaded to the [IOCCC submit server](https://submit.ioccc.org).
 This compressed tarball is formatted in such a way that